mapbox/mapbox-gl-native/platform/node/README.md

 npm install @mapbox/mapbox-gl-native
 ```

-Other platforms will fall back to a source compile with `make node`; see INSTALL.md in the repository root directory for prequisites.
+Other platforms will fall back to a source compile with `make node`; see [DEVELOPING.md](DEVELOPING.md) for details on
+building from source.

 ## Testing